Richie Burnett: 2010–2014

 Burnett beat Dean Winstanley 3–1 in the opening round of the 2014 World Championship and then saw off Andy Hamilton 4–1 to advance to the third round for the first time since 2005.
 He led Ian White 3–1 but could only win two of the next eleven legs to lose 4–3.
 Burnett and Webster advanced to the quarter-finals of the World Cup of Darts, where their match against the Australian pairing of Simon Whitlock and Paul Nicholson went into a deciding doubles match which Wales lost 4–0.
 Burnett was involved in two one-sided contests at the World Matchplay as he defeated Brendan Dolan 10–4 in the first round and then lost 13–2 to James Wade in the second.
 In September he reached his first final on the PDC tour in almost three years at the 13th Players Championship, beating world number one Michael van Gerwen along the way, and led Gary Anderson 3–1 and 5–3, but would lose 6–5.
 He missed 11 starting doubles in the deciding leg of his first round match against Simon Whitlock at the World Grand Prix, but still managed to win the match with a 121 finish.
 Burnett stated afterwards that he felt the only thing keeping from being a top eight ranked player was consistency.
 His run continued with a 3–1 win over Terry Jenkins, before losing by a reverse of this scoreline to Stephen Bunting in the quarter-finals.

 Positive drugs test

-Burnett was due to play at the 2015 World Championship as the 26th seed, but was removed from the field the day before the first round draw was made due to personal reasons.
+Burnett was due to play at the 2015 World Championship as the 26th seed, but was removed from the field the day before the first round draw was made for personal reasons.
 In January 2015, it was announced that Burnett did not renew his PDC Tour Card for the 2015 season.
 In October 2015, it was confirmed by UK Anti-Doping that Burnett had tested positive for cocaine at the Grand Slam of Darts Qualifier in November 2014.
 He was banned for 18 months.